Brittingham Park

 - Purchase a daily or annual permit ONLINE or by calling (608)266-4711.

 - REQUIRED A dog license is required for ALL visiting dogs.
-City of Madison residents may purchase through Madison Treasury Office.
+City of Madison residents may purchase through the City of Madison Treasury Office.

 - Dogs visiting from other areas are always welcome with proper licenses and/or vaccinations from your town/municipality.
 Be prepared to show proof if asked by a Park Ranger.

-- A dog license is ONLY available after a rabies vaccination is administered by a veterinarian within 30 days after the dog reaches 4 months of age.
+- A dog license is ONLY available after a veterinarian administers a rabies vaccination within 30 days after the dog reaches 4 months.
 Dogs under 5 months of age or without proper vaccinations, are therefore not licensed and are PROHIBITED.

 - REQUIRED Dogs must remain on a leash to/from your vehicle to the inside of the dog park area.